 Part IV — Trust property

-[Heading amended by No. 42 of 1991 s.
+[Heading amended: No. 42 of 1991 s.
 5.]

-20. Vesting of certain property in the Trust
+20. Vesting of certain property in Trust

 (1) Subject to this Act, all property that, immediately before the appointed day, was vested the Methodist Church (W.A.)
 Property Trust or otherwise in trust for the Methodist Church is hereby divested from that person and is to the extent that it was so vested hereby vested without conveyance in the Trust and shall be held by the Trust in accordance with the provisions of this Act.